ffomezolam/roulette-js/README.md

 Javascript helper functions and collection class implementing the Roulette Method for weighted random sampling.

-This is the first iteration and is not fully optimized.
+This is the first iteration in modern javascript and is not fully optimized.

 ## News